PhD in Mechanical Engineering

 May be taken no sooner than six months after the preliminary examination.

-STUDENTS are responsible for preparing the Thesis/Dissertation Approval (TDA) form.
-They should print three original copies of the form to bring to the exam.
-All information required on the form should be entered by the student before printing off the form.
-The only handwritten item on the form will be the signatures of the Committee Members.
 To schedule your exam, download the Guidelines for, and the administration of, the Doctoral Preliminary Examination and the Doctoral Final Examination.
 Students should submit Form C (for Final Examination) to the MechSE Graduate Office (166 MEB) at least 3 weeks prior to the approximate exam date.
 Students must submit Form D, along with an electronic copy of the abstract at least 2 weeks prior to the exam.
 This will allow time for the announcement to be published in MechSE e-week.

 Residency requirement: The University of Illinois requires that 64 hours must be from courses meeting on the Urbana-Champaign campus or at other locations approved by the Graduate College for resident credit.